 This clause requires the commissioner to give a reviewable decision notice (as defined in the ACT Civil and Administrative Tribunal Act 2008) to each of the persons identified in column 4 of Schedule 1, in relation to a reviewable decision that has been made.

-Clause 192 - Applications for review
+Clause 216 - Applications for review

-Identifies the people who make an application to the ACAT for review of a listed reviewable decision.
+This clause identifies those people who can make an application to the ACAT for review of a listed reviewable decision.

-PART 15 MISCELLANEOUS
+PART 16 MISCELLANEOUS